 Gold is regarded as the most traditional precious metal for engagement rings and wedding rings, as it symbolises the eternal love and commitment between partners.
 People also refer to a 50th wedding anniversary as the golden anniversary.
 Even though gold also symbolises victory (just think about the gold medals awarded during sports events), platinum still seems to be becoming the new symbol for wealth and prestige.

 Just think about the platinum credit card, which often offers even more privileges and advantages than the gold credit card.
 Then add Hollywood’s obsession with platinum and you will understand how platinum has become the new gold for many people.

-Irrespective of whether you opt for white gold or platinum, both choices are just as beautiful.
+Irrespective of whether you opt for white gold or platinum earrings, necklaces or rings, both choices are just as beautiful.
 It’s of particular importance to be well informed of the advantages and disadvantages of both precious metals.
 Do you have any additional questions after reading this article?
 Then contact BAUNAT’s experts for tailor-made advice.